Easy Chicken Cordon Bleu Recipe

 - 1 package (17.3 ounces) frozen puff pastry, thawed

 - Sprinkle chicken with salt and pepper.
 In a large skillet, brown chicken in butter for 1-2 minutes on each side.
 Remove to paper towels to drain.

 - On a lightly floured surface, roll each pastry sheet into a 12-in. square.
-Cut into four 6-in. squares (discard scraps).
-Place a chicken breast in the center of each square; top with a cheese and ham slice.
+Cut into four 6-in. squares.
+Place a chicken breast in the center of each square; top with cheese and ham.